cloyne/network/new-semester.md

 https://www.facebook.com/groups/1479825148929634/

-If anyone is interested in helping doing computer, network, and similar stuff, tell me and let's hack together. :-)
+If anyone is interested in helping doing computer, network, programming, and similar stuff for workshift, tell me and let's hack together. :-)
 ```

 The `clones.XXX@cloyne.org` e-mail template: